vivid-arch/laravel-docs/source/docs/foundation/jobs.md

 One important characteristic of the Jobs is that they are completely isolated, and they should only ever talk to the core application or other external services.
 Most importantly, Jobs should never talk to other jobs.

+Furthermore, you should accept Job parameters in such a way which should allow Jobs to be executed in a non-HTTP context too.

 ## Generating a Job

 **Basic use**